 The IAT is a non-profit Institute and the membership forms a network of technical personnel in the UK, Ireland and overseas.

 The Institute is the Professional Body for persons working in the field of Asphalt Technology and for those interested in all aspects of the Manufacture, Placing, Technology and Uses of materials containing Asphalt or Bitumen.
 Membership of the Institute includes personnel from the road contracting and supply industries, local authorities, universities, research organisations, consultants etc.

-You will also be able to interact with the content on the new microsite, nynas.com/bitumenmatters.
+You are also able to interact with the content on the microsite, nynas.com/bitumenmatters.